How the mass shooting and a devastating fire unfolded at a Michigan church

 A four-door pickup with two American flags sitting straight up against the back window in the bed rammed into the front of the chapel.

-The 40-year-old suspect, Thomas Jacob Sanford, fired several rounds from an assault weapon at the worshippers, police later said.
+The 40-year-old attacker, Thomas Jacob Sanford, fired several rounds from an assault weapon at the worshippers, police later said.

 Churchgoer Brian was trying to help some elderly ladies into his car when the gunman opened fire on their vehicle, he told WXYZ.